sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \end{align}
 \end{spreadlines}
 $$
-Equation \ref{eq:gamma-function} shows the gamma function which will be useful as a reference and Equation \ref{eq:gamma-numerator} shows the expansion of the numerator in Equation \ref{eq:beta-gamma-proof}.
+Equation \ref{eq:gamma-function} shows the gamma function, $\Gamma(x)$, which will be useful as a reference and Equation \ref{eq:gamma-numerator} shows the expansion of the numerator in Equation \ref{eq:beta-gamma-proof}.
 To prove Equation \ref{eq:beta-gamma-proof}, we will begin by changing the variables of $s$ and $t$ in Equation \ref{eq:gamma-numerator} by reexpressing them in terms of $u$ and $v$.
 Importantly,  when changing variables in a double integral, the formula below in Equation \ref{eq:double-integral} must be followed:

 $$
 \begin{align}